dongzhang84/data_challenges/README.md

 3. The third one is to A/B test price changing from 39 to 59, the conversion rate change or not?

 4. The fourth one is to find insight in global vedio game markets.

+Other data challenges from "Collection of Take-home Challenges"

+01: Conversion Rate